Snapping wrist – the extensor carpi ulnaris (ECU) tendon; the extensor pollicis brevis; and the distal radioulnar joint.

 Non-Surgical treatment options

-Physical therapy is a very popular choice of treatment for this condition.
+There are times when surgery may be necessary to repair complete ruptures and tears.
+For many of you reading this article, you may have had physical therapy as physical therapy is a very popular choice of treatment for this condition.
 This therapy aims to help strengthen and stretch the muscles of the joint.
 This may help with some of the pain associated with the condition and may revive some lost range of motion but does not fix the problem of damaged or otherwise loose ligaments and muscles.

 If serious enough, arthroscopic surgery may be warranted as discussed above.